 Plan Grants and Awards.
-The following table includes information about performance levels for annual cash bonuses payable under our Bonus Plan, our non-equity incentive plan, and option grants and restricted stock awards made under the 2001 LTIP, our current equity incentive plan, which expires by its terms in 2011.
-In 2010, payouts under our non-equity incentive plan and restricted stock awarded under the 2001 LTIP were contingent upon growth in diluted earnings per share and our net revenue.
-For the 2010 fiscal year, although the increase in both our diluted earnings per share and our net revenue per share exceeded the superior performance level, the compensation committee exercised its discretion to reduce the incentive payouts to a level between the threshold and target performance levels.
+The following table includes information about performance levels for annual cash bonuses payable under our Bonus Plan, our non-equity incentive plan, and option grants and restricted stock awards made under the 2001 LTIP, our equity incentive plan that expired in October, 2011.
+As described in the CD&A above, in 2011, payouts under our Bonus Plan and performance-based restricted stock awarded under the 2001 LTIP were contingent upon negative growth in diluted earnings per share and net revenue per share.
+For the 2011 fiscal year, the decrease in our diluted earnings per share was greater than the threshold level of performance, but the decrease in our net revenue per share satisfied the superior performance level (because of the one-time gain associated with our acquisition of American Trust Bank).
+As a result, the compensation committee exercised discretion not to pay cash bonuses and to cause performance-based restricted stock awards to be forfeited.
 The CD&A above provides a general description of the material terms of incentives payable under the Bonus Plan and the material terms of stock option grants and restricted stock awards under the 2001 LTIP.
-The material terms of the 2011 LTIP, which, if approved by our shareholders at the annual meeting, will replace the 2001 LTIP, are described below under the heading "Proposal No. 2-Approval of the Renasant Corporation 2011 Long-Term Incentive Compensation Plan."

-Grants of Plan-Based Awards for 2010
+Grants of Plan-Based Awards for 2011